Azure-Samples/azd-template-artifacts/publishing-guidelines.md

 Teams can manually run the validation process by adding the validation action [microsoft/template-validation-action](https://github.com/microsoft/template-validation-action) to their repository and following the guidelines in the reference, to make sure they pass validation before requesting inclusion in the collection.

+If you meet the success criteria, you're ready to publish.
+Let us know by [filling out this form](https://forms.office.com/r/cy1ACkEGK5).
+We will review it and suggest a collection to include it in.

 ## Step4: Get the results of the validation action and act accordingly